A GUIDE TO THE PLACES I HAVE VISITED STAYED AT AND KNOW EXPERIENCE AUSTRALIA'S BEST CUISINE, BEST HOTELS,

 I do not use commentary sites such as Trip Advisor.

-I think that LinkedIn offers a mine of information and insights.
-I see no evidence that they use it to profile people or that they undestand a posted commentary may reach up to hundreds of thousands of professional people across the world.
+I think that LinkedIn offers a mine of information and insights to hospitality, tourism and food operators.
+I see no evidence that they use LinkedIn to profile people or that they undestand a posted commentary may reach up to hundreds of thousands of professional people across the world.

 Living the RV Lifestyle